Assignment 3 - Retail Public Views and Stored Procedures

 - Controller: Add an action method named "Search" and populate

 it with product information from the stored procedure.
-Display the count as shown here:
+Use the ViewBag to pass the count to the view.

 ViewBag.message = productList.Count() + " products match '" + query + "'" ;

 - View: Reuse the index view again.
 Add a ViewBag to display the number of items